-The Program Specialist and 2 Program Assistants are civilian positions dedicating their time to the program to write, manage, and administer the grant.
+The Program Specialist and two Program Assistants are civilian positions dedicating their time to the program to write, manage, and administer the grant.
 Their tasks include the following: track and report grant activities for MCSAP, NE and BEG; upload crashes and inspections; procure approved equipment and supplies; develop the biennial state budget and oversight as it applies to the federal award; daily administrative and clerical tasks; respond to general public motor carrier inquiries related to FMCSR, HMR, and NE procedures; enter NE assignments into RMS; assign safety audits to Troopers, review NEWS summary page; and obtain information on NE carriers from the Secretary of State.

-As negotiated in the New Hampshire Troopers Association Collective Bargaining agreement, Troopers work 2 mandatory holidays: Fast Day and Columbus Day.
-The 5 sworn personnel funded by the grant are compensated a time and a half rate on those 2 days totaling 80 hours.
-The MCSAP funded troopers work an average of 3 additional holidays throughout the year conducting CMV inspection and enforcement activities as approved by NHSP Command Staff.
-The projection in this budget line is based on 5 holidays for each of the 5 troopers (200 hours) at an average of \$56.00 totaling \$11,200.00.
+As negotiated in the New Hampshire Troopers Association Collective Bargaining agreement, Troopers work two mandatory holidays: Fast Day and Columbus Day.
+The 5 sworn personnel funded by the grant are compensated at a time and a half rate on those two days totaling 80 hours.
+The MCSAP funded troopers work an average of three additional holidays throughout the year conducting CMV inspection and enforcement activities as approved by NHSP Command Staff.
+The projection in this budget line is based on five holidays for each of the five troopers (200 hours) at an average of \$57.00 totaling \$11,400.00.

-The part time funding is for the remaining 29 Troopers to conduct safety audits and inspections during regular duty hours.
-We budgeted an average of 3% of their annual duty hours performing MCSAP eligible activities to be charged to the grant.
-We projected 1,032 hours at \$38.00 for the 4 New Entrant Troopers to conduct 24 on-site and 120 off-site safety audits in addition to unit meetings and 790 hours for the other 25 motor carrier certified troopers at \$37.00 per hour.
+The part time funding is for 29 Troopers to conduct safety audits and inspections during regular duty hours.
+We projected 1,500 hours at \$38.00 for the four New Entrant Troopers to conduct 30 on-site and 200 off-site safety audits in addition to unit meetings and 160 hours for the other 25 motor carrier certified troopers at \$38.00 per hour.
+We budgeted an average of 2.8% of their annual duty hours performing MCSAP eligible activities to be charged to the grant.
 The associated hourly rate and benefits for the actual time performing these eligible activities are transferred to this budget line as recommended during our 2009 FMCSA Program Review.
-These costs are not included in our MOE.
-This line totals \$68,446.38.
+These costs are not included in our

+MOE.
+This line totals \$63,080.00

-The overtime is estimated based on eligible activities in specific focus areas for New Entrant, Border Enforcement and MCSAP by the 34 certified Troopers (we anticipate certifying 4 additional troopers).
+The overtime is estimated based on eligible activities in specific focus areas for New Entrant, Border Enforcement and MCSAP utilized by approximately 45 certified Troopers.

-- Seven hundred and twenty (720) hours were budgeted for Border Enforcement to be used for 144 inspection details in 5 hour increments.
-Approximately 16 Troopers will conduct 9 overtime details each. - One hundred and forty four (144) hours were projected for the New Entrant program for eligible activities such as the monthly evening classes and for audits when the carrier is only available after hours to review documents or communicate with the trooper. - The remaining 2,013 hours of overtime is for 34 Troopers to perform eligible activities as needed throughout the year.
+- Eight hundred (800) hours were budgeted for Border Enforcement to be used for 160 inspection details in 5 hour increments.
+Approximately 20 Troopers will conduct 8 overtime details each. - Forty (40) hours were projected for the New Entrant program for eligible activities such as the monthly evening classes and for audits when the carrier is only available after hours to review documents or communicate with the trooper. - The remaining 1,350 hours of overtime is for eligible activities as needed throughout the year.
 It will be utilized for activities such as outreach presentations, inspection details, Road Check and other national initiatives, enforcement activities, post crash inspections, Data Qs and administrative tasks.

-We estimated 2,877 overtime hours at an average of \$56.00 for a total of \$161,112.06.
+We estimated 2,190 overtime hours at an average of \$57.00 for a total of \$124,830.00.
 Overtime is paid at 1.5 times each Trooper's hourly rate.